ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/RSCG-Examples/AutoSpectre.md

 #### IEnumerable types

-In the case of a `TextPromptAttribute` and an `IEnumerable<T>` value.
+In the case of a `TextPromptAttribute` and an `IEnumerable of T` value.
 The rules above will be applied to a single type, and after collecting input the user will be prompted if the want's to continue.

 #### Other functionality